 Learn More: The Titans in Greek Mythology

 Now, like many heroes, Hercules has a conception and a baby-hood that are fraught with difficulties or, at least, with unusual elements.
-Hercules is conceived when Zeus tricks Alcmene into thinking that he is actually her husband, Amphitryon.
+Hercules is conceived when Zeus tricks Alcmene into thinking that he is her husband, Amphitryon.
 Amphitryon was away at war, and Zeus appeared to Alcmene disguised as Amphitryon.
 Remember, a god can appear in any guise he chooses.
 Alcmene went to bed with Zeus, thinking that her husband was home unexpectedly from the war.

-The next day, the real Amphitryon came home, and there was a rather surprising scene in which Amphitryon couldn’t understand why Alcmene was not happier and more surprised to see him, and Alcmene couldn’t understand why Amphitryon insisted that he hadn’t been home for ages.
+The next day, the real Amphitryon returned, and there was a rather surprising scene in which Amphitryon couldn’t understand why Alcmene was not happier and more surprised to see him, and Alcmene couldn’t understand why Amphitryon insisted that he hadn’t been home for ages.
 Eventually, they figured out that it must have been a god that had visited Alcmene the day before.
 Alcmene conceived Hercules by Zeus, thinking that he was her husband, and she conceived Hercules’ twin, Iphicles, the next night by Amphitryon.

 This is a transcript from the video series Classical Mythology.
 Watch it now, on The Great Courses.

-Hercules has a twin brother who is actually only his half-brother.
+Hercules has a twin brother who is actually his half-brother.
 They are conceived on successive nights.
-Iphicles is a perfectly normal everyday human being.
+Iphicles is a perfectly normal human being.
 He is not exceptionally brave, strong, or in any other way marked out for unusual status as Hercules is.